Is the Housing Market Headed for a Crash? What to Know (Updated for 2026)

 • Supply disruptions: How many homes are builders erecting each year?
 Since the 2008 crash, many have taken more conservative approaches, limiting supply.

-• Material costs: The cost of several building materials rose steeply in the pandemic’s early days and haven’t all returned to normal.
+• Material costs: The cost of several building materials rose steeply in the pandemic’s early days and hasn’t all returned to normal.

 Signs That the Housing Market May Crash